jaredhud/QuikDine-mobile/README.md

 - Context is used to transfer data from page to page
 - Firebase was used to store data
+- SendGrid is used for handling email functionality
 - Navigation is handled 2 ways: Screen and Tab
-- \_RecipeNav handles the Tab Navigation part
+- \_RecipeNav and similar folders handles the Tab Navigation part
-- Modal is used to create pop-ups(useful for help)
+- Modal is used to create pop-ups (useful for creating help notes)
-- When creating pagelayout, use percentages to divide sections. ie. 10% 10% 30%
+- When creating page layout, use percentages to divide sections. ie. 10% 10% 30%